Digital-Image-Processing-PES-ECE/Image_Forensic-Detection_of_Tampered_Image/data/README.md

-This folder contains all input images used in the project.
+This folder contains all input images used in the project. [.tif format]